Growing Zones: 7-11 outdoors(hardy down to 10℉) 7-11 outdoors

 The Best Cold Hardy Palm

-Best of all?
-It's got the good looks to match its effortless ease.
+Plus, it's got the good looks to match its effortless ease.
 Magnificent in stature, the Windmill Palm has fresh, fan-like fronds that are arranged symmetrically in a bunched group.
 This forms a crown of stunning green foliage that grows atop the trunk and can grow 6 to 10 feet wide.

 Fundamentally easy and exotic, giving instant tropical appeal to any landscape: the Windmill Palm is considered best in class when it comes to landscape picks.
 The opportunities to use this gorgeous tree are endless, so order your very own Windmill Palm today!